chengzhag/PanFlow/README.md

 </details>
 <br>

-If you want to go through the data curation process by yourself, please follow the steps in [`/curation`](/curation).
+If you want to download the full videos or go through the data curation process by yourself, please follow the steps in [`/curation`](/curation).
 This will end up with 24k [metadata](https://monashuni-my.sharepoint.com/:u:/g/personal/cheng_zhang_monash_edu/IQD4cMOEcAcMQbuY5NEmhfn2AerzskjXrl75VB35o8_nerI?e=G2345Y) and corresponding [poses](ttps://monashuni-my.sharepoint.com/:u:/g/personal/cheng_zhang_monash_edu/IQBi6d8K7FUbQah5iEnZEZVcAX211fltE7Mq9LPiwMmb3F0?e=aXHFeZ) for 400k clips.
 They are already included in the [Hugging Face](https://huggingface.co/datasets/chengzhag/PanFlow) dataset (`meta` and `slam_pose` folders) and are needed for cache generation and training.

 ## 🎯 Training and Evaluation